Creative Brand Strategy - Task 2A & 2B

 Online touchpoints:

-Figure 1.4: More detailed touchpoint ideas for website, social media and promotional video
+for website pages, social media posts and promotional video style.

 Task 2B: Design direction